The People Have the Power

 What You Need to Know

 After years of seeing one voter ID law after next come rolling off the legislative assembly line, we’ve had a welcome run of good news over the past few months.
 Still, plenty of restrictive legislation remains in effect.
 It’s a confusing situation, and conditions are different in every state.

 So, with Election Day approaching, the first presidential election conducted without the protections of the VRA in more than 50 years, what do voters need to know about voting laws where they live?

 The Brennan Center has been monitoring developments across the country.
 They report that 14 states have changed election laws since 2012:

 A restrictive voter ID law was allowed to go into effect once the VRA was gutted.
-Go here to find out what ID you need.
+Find out what ID you need.

 Arizona put an odd new law in place in 2016: it is now a felony to collect and turn in anybody’s mail-in ballots but your own (or your family members’).
 This could have a big impact on the elderly and Latinos.